A long time ago, my friend Catherine tried the “black coffee” diet. If you’re not familiar with it, it’s pretty much exactly what it sounds like.

 That’s a lot of coffee – and the negative impacts of that much caffeine outweigh any benefit to the metabolism!

-Caffeine can, perhaps, help you exercise more consistently, since it seems to change the perception of how hard you are working during physical activity.
+Caffeine can also, perhaps, help you exercise more consistently, since it seems to change the perception of how hard you are working during physical activity.

 One very small study demonstrated that participants who received caffeine before working out felt like it was less difficult than those who received a placebo.
 Other research has had similar results, but again, the studies were very small, so more research is necessary in this area.